 What is Pop OS?

-To know more about pro and cons of Pop OS and Ubuntu, it is important to understand what Pop OS really is.
+To know more about the pros and cons of Pop OS and Ubuntu, it is important to understand what Pop OS really is.

 - Pop OS is a free and open-source Linux system that is based on Ubuntu.

 - This distribution is created by an American Linux computer vendor, known as System76.

 - Pop OS is an OS that has been designed to be included with System76 PCs along with being downloaded and installed on almost all other computers.

 - It supports AMD as well as NVIDIA GPUs out of the box.

 - This OS is meant for gaming due to its built-in GPU support.

 - The recent releases of Pop OS also enable users to set up TensorFlow and Cuda.

 - Other outside programmers can contribute, read, and alter the sources code in Pop OS as it is not a community-driven OS like others.